Biblical cosmology: Divine battle and divine speech

 Creation in the "agon" model takes the following storyline: (1) God as the divine warrior battles the monsters of chaos, who include Sea, Death, Tannin and Leviathan; (2) The world of nature joins in the battle and the chaos-monsters are defeated; (3) God is enthroned on a divine mountain, surrounded by lesser deities; (4) He speaks, and nature brings forth the created world, or for the Greeks, the cosmos.
 This myth was taken up in later Jewish and Christian apocalyptic literature and projected into the future, so that the cosmic battle becomes the decisive act at the end of the world's history: thus the Book of Revelation (end of the 1st century CE) tells how, after the God's final victory over the sea-monsters, New Heavens and New Earth shall be inaugurated in a cosmos in which there will be "no more sea" (Revelation 21:1).

 The Genesis creation narrative (Genesis 1:1–2:3) is the quintessential "logos" creation myth.
 Like the "agon" model it begins with darkness and the uncreated primordial ocean: God separates and restrains the waters, but he does not create them from nothing.
 God initiates each creative act with a spoken word ("God said, Let there be..."), and finalises it with the giving of a name.
 Creation by speech is not unique to the Old Testament: it is prominent in some Egyptian traditions.
-There is, however, a difference between the Egyptian and Hebrew logos mythologies: in Genesis 1 the divine word of the Elohim is an act of "making into"; the word of Egyptian creator-god, by contrast, is an almost magical activation of something inherent in pre-creation: as such, it goes beyond the concept of fiat (divine act) to something more like the Logos of the Gospel of John.
+There is, however, a difference between the Egyptian and Hebrew logos mythologies: in Genesis 1 the divine word of the Elohim (God) is an act of "making into" emphasizing a sovereign imposition of structure; the word of Egyptian creator-god, by contrast, is an almost magical "activation" of something inherent in pre-creation (chaos) awakening its innate potential: as such, it goes beyond the concept of fiat (divine act) to something more like the Logos of the Gospel of John.